software-students-fall2023/4-containerized-app-exercise-team111/README.md

 - step 1: Clone the repository
 - step 2: In the main directory, run `docker-compose up --build`.
 - step 3: Open your browser and go to `http://localhost:8001`.
-- step 4: Engjoy using the application!
+- step 4: Enjoy using the application!

 ## Test Coverage
 ![](coverage.png)